Skip to main content

 • Month 1: Critical fixes (security, broken integrations)

-• Month 2: Quick wins (data cleanup, workflow optimization)
+• Month 2: Quick wins (data cleanup, workflow optimisation)

 • Months 3-6: Long-term improvements (automation, reporting, training)